mediaforensics/medifor/README.md

  conteiner.

 #### Building an Analytic Container
+This is meant to provide instruction and a simple example for those unfamiliar with docker and how to incorporate the medifor library.
 To create a docker container for your analytic you will need to create a Dockerfile and install the medifor library.
-For convenience, Data Machines has provided a base image, but it is not required.
+For convenience, Data Machines has provided abase image, but it is not required.
 Using a different image may require additional modifications to the Dockerfile.
 An example Dockerfile is provided below.

     ```
     FROM datamachines/grpc-python:1.15.0